 If you have wide feet and you find it difficult to look for flippers, choose fins that use leg straps instead of ankle straps.
-With this kind of fins, your feet size won’t matter as you will just attach the fins on your legs.
+With this kind of fins, your feet size won’t matter as you will just attach the fins to your legs.
 Your feet are free to move without any constrictions, ergo eliminating swim fin cramps.

 Solution #2: Wear socks for a snug fit

 Already have the perfect pair of flippers but they’re a little bit too loose?
 Try wearing neoprene socks underneath them.
-These give a snugger fit, they also prevent skin blisters, too.
+These give a snugger fit, and they also prevent skin blisters, too.